sipsorcery-org/sipsorcery/docfx/articles/callholdtransfer.md

 a=sendonly
 ````

-They will respond with an SDP payload along the lines of what's shown below.
-Again the line changing is the last attribute `a=recvonly`.
+They will respond with an SDP payload with the last attribute set as `a=recvonly`.

 ````
 v=0